Large deviations of the stochastic area for linear diffusions: Introduction

-Recently, the stochastic area was re-examined from a more physical perspective in the context of linear ergodic diffusions \cite{ghanta2017,gonzalez2019,teitsworth2022}.
-For this class of Gaussian processes, an exact expression was found for the long-time (ergodic or stationary) expectation of $\mathcal{A}_T/T$, which turns out to be proportional to the antisymmetric component of the stationary probability current \cite{ghanta2017}.
-This is an interesting result, showing that the stochastic area can be used to determine from observed trajectories whether or not a diffusion is reversible, that is, whether or not it satisfies the detailed balance condition with respect to its stationary distribution \cite{ghanta2017,gonzalez2019,teitsworth2022}.
-In this way, $\cA_T$ can be seen as an ``irreversibility metric'' \cite{gonzalez2019}, which is easier to measure or estimate as a scalar quantity than the stationary current, obtained in practice using force or velocity tracking experiments \cite{just2003,battle2016,perez-garcia2018,bruckner2020,frishman2020,gnesotto2018}, or the entropy production, which relies on the detailed knowledge of the dynamics \cite{gnesotto2018,li2019,martinez2019,manikandan2020}.
+Recently, the stochastic area was re-examined from a more physical perspective in the context of linear stochastic differential equations (SDEs) that are ergodic \cite{ghanta2017,gonzalez2019,teitsworth2022}.
+For this class of Gaussian processes, an exact expression was found for the long-time expectation of $\mathcal{A}_T/T$, which turns out to be proportional to the antisymmetric component of the stationary probability current \cite{ghanta2017}.
+This is an interesting result, showing that $\cA_T$ can be used to determine from observed trajectories whether or not an SDE is reversible, that is, whether or not it satisfies the detailed balance condition with respect to its stationary distribution \cite{ghanta2017,gonzalez2019,teitsworth2022}.
+In this way, the stochastic area can be seen as an ``irreversibility metric'' \cite{gonzalez2019}, which is easier to measure or estimate as a scalar quantity than the stationary current, obtained in practice using force or velocity tracking experiments \cite{just2003,battle2016,perez-garcia2018,bruckner2020,frishman2020,gnesotto2018}, or the entropy production, which relies on detailed knowledge of the dynamics \cite{gnesotto2018,li2019,martinez2019,manikandan2020}.

-In this paper, we continue these works by providing an exact form for the generating function of $\cA_T$ for linear ergodic diffusions, from which it is possible to obtain, in principle, its moments and its probability density at all times.
+In this paper, we continue these works by providing an exact form for the generating function of $\cA_T$ for linear ergodic SDEs, from which it is possible to obtain, in principle, its moments and its probability density at all times.
 By considering the long-time limit of the generating function, we also obtain explicit expressions for the large deviation functions characterizing the exponential form of the probability density of $\cA_T/T$ at large times.
 These functions have many applications in statistical physics, as they provide detailed information about the likelihood of fluctuations around stationary states, revealing in many systems the existence of fluctuation symmetries and dynamical phase transitions \cite{touchette2009,harris2013,jack2020}.